HEA - Blackcurrants

 145%

 Other blackcurrant exports.
-Blackcurrant exports other than frozen concentrate or IQF products includes a number of different product forms (e.g., puree, pomace, powder) with a wide range of values, for example, processed powder products which are valued at several hundred thousand dollars per tonne.
+Blackcurrant exports other than frozen concentrate or IQF products include a variety of different product forms (e.g., puree, pomace, powder) with a wide range of values, for example, processed powder products worth several hundred thousand dollars per tonne.

-Exports of these products increased five-fold from $1.4 million in 2020 to almost $7 million in 2022.
-China remains the largest market with 91% by volume and 78% by value of all exports of ‘other’ blackcurrant exports in 2022.
-Exports to Malaysia represent 8% of value and are the first products sent to this market since 2018.
+In 2024, exports of these products decreased by 7% to $6.4 million, following a five-fold increase from $1.4 million in 2020 to almost $7 million in 2022.
+China remains the largest market with 90% by volume and 81% by value of all exports of ‘other’ blackcurrant exports in 2024.
+Exports to Malaysia represent 9% of value.
+After a hiatus, ‘other’ blackcurrants have been the first products sent to this market since 2018.
 Other markets have been variable over this reporting period.
-The average value for ‘other’ blackcurrant exports more than doubled from $2,433/tonne in 2020 to $4,999/tonne in 2022.
+The average value for ‘other’ blackcurrant exports more than doubled from $2,433/tonne in 2020 to $4,999/tonne in 2022, but decreased slightly to $4,870/tonne in 2024.

 Blackcurrants New Zealand has worked with New Zealand Customs and the HEA to develop more HS codes to better describe the exported product forms.
 These include 1106.30.00.10, 1106.30.00.15 for exports of variable strength blackcurrant powder, and 1212.99.00.13 used for blackcurrant pomace.
 Exports using these codes are not included in this report.